akash-network/docs/providers/build-a-cloud-provider/provider-build-with-gpu/disable-search-domains.md

 > _**IMPORTANT**_ - Make sure you do not have any other config files under the `/etc/netplan` directory, otherwise it could cause unexpected networking issues / issues with booting up your node.

+> If you aren't using the DHCP or want to add additional configuration, please refer to the netplan documentation [here](https://netplan.readthedocs.io/en/stable/netplan-yaml/) for additional config options.

 ```
 cat > /etc/netplan/01-netcfg.yaml <<'EOF'
 network: